 Style: Bohemian, eclectic, vibrant.

 Kensington Market is probably the most bohemian neighbourhood in the city.
 Colourful indie shops, vibrant murals, and unique art spaces create an amazing background for a very eclectic photo session.
 I also know an amazing spot for great sunset photos overlooking downtown Toronto!
-If you are not afraid to be photographed around a lot of people, this is a place for you!
+If you are not afraid to be photographed around many people, this is a place for you!
 I can guarantee that your images will be extraordinary and colourful.

 Style: Hipster, relaxed.

 This is another bohemian neighbourhood in Toronto.
-If you are looking for something between Queen Street and Kensington Market’s vibes, in my opinion Annex will be your spot for a session.
+If you are looking for something between Queen Street and Kensington Market’s vibes, in my opinion, Annex will be your spot for a session.
 Annex is an area around the University of Toronto, starting roughly on Bloor Street West between Avenue Road and Bathurst Street.
 This is where bohemia and academia come together.
 Annex offers a blend of beautiful old homes, art galleries, and coffee shops.
 It’s a great spot for a more relaxed photo shoot.

 5. Financial District